-- Books for nuclear decontamination work related to the nuclear accidents caused by the East Japan Earthquake: "Textbook for special education for workers engaged in nuclear decontamination" - Textbooks for obtaining qualifications and the like: Press Operation Safety, etc., for skill training courses, Health Management (Vol. 1) (Vol. 2) Class-1 health officer, etc., for license examinations, and Safety Companion Booklet for Industrial Robots, etc., for special educational topics - Books relating to laws and ordinances: Directory of Safety and Health Legislation, which contains information on the Industrial Safety and Health Act and related ministerial order, and Explanation of the Ordinance on Prevention of Health Impairment due to Organic Solvent Poisoning, etc., which explains specific laws and ordinances and guidelines, etc. - Books useful when safety and health personnel and managers implement safety and health activities: The Staff's Guide to Safety and Health, Case Study of Risk Assessment for Machinery and Equipment, Safety and Health Staff Manual, and Human Relationship in the Workplace and Mental Health, etc. - Illustrated pamphlets for workers that clearly explain the prevention of work accidents: How to conduct Safety Check, Comfortable and healthy PC Operation, etc. - Books that explain safety and health topics in a reading material presentation: JISHA paperbacks about Industrial Safety and Health Act, and History of Safety and Health Movement, etc.
+- Books for nuclear decontamination work related to the nuclear accidents caused by the East Japan Earthquake: "Textbook for special education for workers engaged in nuclear decontamination" and "Textbook for special education for workers engaged under specified dose", etc. - Textbooks for obtaining qualifications and the like: "Textbook for operational chief of hazardous work in oxygen deficient air" etc., for skill training courses, "Health Management (Vol. 1) (Vol. 2) Class-1 health officer", etc., for license examinations, and "Safety Companion Booklet for Industrial Robots", etc., for special educational topics - Books relating to laws and ordinances: "Directory of Safety and Health Legislation", which contains information on the Industrial Safety and Health Act and related ministerial order, and "Explanation of the Ordinance on Prevention of Hazards due to Specified Chemical Substances" etc., which explains specific laws and ordinances and guidelines, etc. - Books useful when safety and health personnel and managers implement safety and health activities: "Safety and Health Staff Manual", "What You Should Know about Safety and Health Q & A", "Practice